 - Excessive consumption of Green tea or weight loss products might affect your milk supply.

-- Stress whether it’s emotional, physical or mental, going to affect milk supply.
+- Stress whether emotional, physical or mental, it is going to affect milk supply.

 - A lot of IVs and medications before delivery, especially before C-section, might be a cause of delay in milk let down.